-- Credits that were earned more than 10 years ago - Credits for hands-on training earned more than three years ago - Other credits that may be out-of-date or contain experience that may be out-of-date and may require new training
+- General Education credits that were earned more than 10 years ago - Core credits earned more than three years ago - Other credits that may be out-of-date or contain experience that may be out-of-date and may require new training

 UMA reserves the right to waive any of the above requirements or require additional proof of mastery through skill demonstrations.
+This age limit may apply to credits for courses taken at UMA for returning students.